pentlandedge/s4607/README.md

 ```
 The makefile has rules for each of these steps which can be run separately if preferred.
 It uses rebar3 to do the real work.

-The software can be compiled (on a Linux platform) using rebar3:
+Alternatively, the software can be compiled (on a Linux platform) directly using rebar3:
 ```
 # rebar3 compile
 ```